 - Unflavored gelatin powder (5 packages or 1 1/4 ounces [35 grams])

-- Baking pans (2); 9 inch diameter round baking pans or 8 inch square baking pans work well.
+- Baking pans or plastic containers (2); 9 inch diameter round baking pans or 8 inch square baking pans work well.

 - Cooking oil, to grease the baking pans (a few drops)

 - Measuring cup (1 liter or 4 cups or larger)

 - Alternatively, you can use a large bowl and a smaller measuring cup